-Indicator 01: in the reporting period 236 beneficiaries/household members were provided with resources to protect and start rebuilding their livelihoods.
+Indicator 01: progress value 1175: in the reporting period 939 beneficiaries/household members were provided with resources to protect and start rebuilding their livelihoods, and in the previous period the figure was 236.
+The progress value from the beginning of the project is 1175.